FierceMarkets/CodingStandards/php-coding-standards.md

 ```

-## Class and Namespaces based on PSR 0
+## Classes and Namespaces based on PSR 0

 The following describes the mandatory requirements that must be adhered to for autoloader interoperability.